AnirudhG07/archivemount.yazi/README.md

 > [!Note]
 >
 > Currently Linux only.
-MacOS usage will be added shortly
+MacOS usage will be added.

 1. [archivemount](https://github.com/cybernoid/archivemount)